Frost Valley YMCA clobbered; FEMA funds may be available to help

 On September 6, the National Weather Service (NWS) issued a flood watch for the region, which included Pike and Wayne counties in Pennsylvania and Sullivan and Delaware in New York.

-NWS said moisture from Lee will merge with a front bringing the possibility of two to three inches of rain to the Upper Delaware River Basin through the next two days, and six or more inches across the Upper Susquehanna River Basin.
+NWS said moisture from Lee will merge with a front bringing the possibility of two to three inches of rain to the Upper Delaware River Basin through September 9, and six or more inches across the Upper Susquehanna River Basin.